xcelt/smart-home/README.md

 ![hub](./images/hub.png)

 ## Assumptions
-For the purpose of this proof of concept (POC) demo:
+For the purpose of this POC demo:
 1. The server username and password are hard-coded.
 2. The devices are assumed to use the same set of public and private encryption keys.